capjan/CoreLib/Core/Doc/Text/Formatters/TimeSpanFormatter.md

 ## Precision

 It's possible to set the precision of the formatter.
+The precision **defaults to Second**.

 * If the precision of minutes is enough set it to Minute.
 * if you measure runtime for performance optimizations set it to Millisecond.